A Construction of Subshifts and a Class of Semigroups: Introduction

 The Dyck shifts are defined as the subshifts

 with the admissible words $(\sigma_i)_{1 \leq i \leq I } , I \in \Bbb N,$ of $D_N, N > 1,$ given by the condition

 The Dyck inverse monoid $\mathcal D_N$ is associated to the Dyck shift $D_N$.

-We recall from \cite{Kr4} the notion of a partitioned directed graph and of an $\mathcal R$-graph.
-Let there be given a finite directed graph with vertex set $\frak P$ and edge set $\mathcal E$.
+We denote a finite directed graph with vertex set ${\frak P}$ and edge set ${\mathcal E}$ by $G(\frak P, \mathcal E)$.
+As notation for the source vertex and target vertex of an edge or path in a directed graph we use $s$ and $t$.
+We recall from \cite{Kr4} the notion of an $\mathcal R$-graph.
+Let there be given a finite directed graph $G(\mathcal V, \mathcal E)$.
 Assume also given a partition